Coursera home page

 • You can watch on one device at a time

-• You can also download the classes and watch offline
+• You can also download the classes and watch them offline.

-• You can also download the classes and watch offline
+• You can also download the classes and watch them offline

 Every membership includes: